-It's alright to post about your product or company on Quora, either in an answer to a relevant question or as a post on your Quora blog, but repeatedly posting the same information or intentionally misapplying topics on posts in order to gain more visibility may be considered spamming.
+It's alright to post about your product or company on Quora, either in an answer to a relevant question or as a post on your Quora Space; however, repeatedly posting the same information or intentionally misapplying topics on posts in order to gain more visibility may be considered spamming.

 Quora moderation may take action against inappropriately applied topics.
 When questions include too many topics, moderation may take one or more of the following actions:

-- Questions may be reported for having wrong topics
+- Questions may be reported for having irrelevant topics

 - People who repeatedly add or remove topics inappropriately may be edit-blocked or banned.

 Affiliate links are not allowed on Quora and any content that use affiliate links will be considered spam.

 If it's determined that a user is violating our spam policy, this may result in one or more of the following actions:

 - Content identified as spam may be deleted.